BerkayTamer/learning-javascript/README.md

 # Learning JavaScript

-I am taking a note of everything I learned on codecademy
+In this repository, I am taking a note of everything I learned on codecademy.